← Products May 2026

 The Orionfold Arena cockpit: telemetry rail, an at-a-glance strip, top scored runs, the active lane, and a recent-activity feed

-One screen: the live telemetry rail up top, an “at a glance” of what you’ve built, the top scored runs, the active lane, and a recent-activity feed.
+One screen: a breadcrumb top bar, the live telemetry rail, an “at a glance” of what you’ve built, the top scored runs, the active lane, and a recent-activity feed.

-The cockpit is the single screen you keep open.
-The instrument rail across the top reads the Spark’s live state; the “at a glance” strip counts what you’ve built (here: 18 artifact manifests, 55 articles, 3 benches, 16 scored runs, the 128 GB envelope); the top-runs ticker ranks your best results; and the activity feed shows what’s happened recently — all without a private prompt or completion ever appearing, because the feed reads only redacted metadata.
+The cockpit is the single screen you keep open, and the above-the-fold redesign earns its name — a breadcrumb top bar replaces the old oversized hero so the working panels start near the top of the viewport.
+The instrument rail across the top reads the Spark’s live state; the “at a glance” strip counts what you’ve built — artifact manifests, articles, benches, scored runs, and the 128 GB unified-memory envelope; the top-runs ticker ranks your best results; and the activity feed shows what’s happened recently — all without a private prompt or completion ever appearing, because the feed reads only redacted metadata.

 Watch the envelope — the telemetry rail